-The ordinary, so looked down upon with almost contempt, is in fact our greatest asset; it alone can form the level unbiased base for free inquiry and perception.
-Those whose natural home is the commonplace may without searching for it stumble upon a distinction that those who think themselves special can never know.
+The ordinary, so overlooked and unvalued, is in fact our greatest asset; it alone can form the level unbiased base for free inquiry and perception.
+The ordinary provides treasures for those who wish to see.
+There is a distinction available from the commonplace that those who think themselves special can never know.

-We habitually seek fulfillment in the personal, our individuality battling against everyone else’s but it’s a struggle that we can never ultimately win.
-We may find that on the contrary it’s the impersonal that has real lasting strength, a strange and unexpected invulnerability, not through defense but through a permeability of spirit that passes through and away without friction, leaving nothing to be defended.
+We habitually seek fulfillment in the personal, our individuality battling against everyone else’s in a struggle that we can never ultimately win.
+On the contrary it’s the impersonal that has real lasting strength, a strange invulnerability, not through guarding but through a permeability of spirit that passes through and away without friction, leaving nothing to be defended.

 The self constantly urges us to seek the special, the unique possession or memory we can hold as defense against the boredom of the everyday.
-The paradox is this search debases our value as independent creative beings making any worthwhile achievement less likely.
+The contradiction is this search debases our value as independent creative beings so making any worthwhile achievement less likely.

 A telling symptom is the wish for something for ourselves that we don’t for everyone else, not just material objects but more abstract possessions like “enlightenment”.
-An everyday and quite mundane lifestyle is our greatest gift but we debase it every time we fall into the trap of the special.
+An everyday and quite mundane lifestyle provides plenitudes but we throw it away every time we fall into the trap of the special.